RekhaelaNvrr/try-rbmrsa-algorithm/README.md

   - Open the Command Palette (Ctrl+Shift+P on Windows/Linux, Cmd+Shift+P on macOS) and type "Python: Create Environment".
   - Select the "Create Environment" option and choose the desired Python interpreter (Global is the most suitable one).
   - This will create a virtual environment for your Python project, isolating it from other projects and ensuring compatibility with the installed Python version.

+<br> </br>
+How to Install rsa on Windows?
+(IMPORTANT-- !!)
+- Type "cmd" in the search bar and hit Enter to open the command line.
+- Type “pip install rsa” (without quotes) in the command line and hit Enter again.
+This installs rsa for your default Python installation.
+- The previous command may not work if you have both Python versions 2 and 3 on your computer.
+In this case, try "pip3 install rsa" or “python -m pip install rsa“.
+- Wait for the installation to terminate successfully.
+It is now installed on your Windows machine.